shivampriyadarshi05/Sanskrit-to-Odia-Translation/README.md

 3. Grammar Handling (check_grammar)
 Inspects the ending of each word to detect its grammatical form:

-i)Words ending in एं or ओं → Plural (बहुवचन)
+i)Words ending in एं or ओं → Plural (बहुवचन).
-ii)Words ending in ति → Verb (क्रिया)
+ii)Words ending in ति → Verb (क्रिया).
-iii)All other words → Normal
+iii)All other words → Normal.

 4. Translation Logic (translate)
 For each word:

-i)Applies grammar rules to determine base form and any suffix to append ii)Looks up the base word in the dictionary iii)Returns the Odia translation with appropriate grammatical modification iv)Marks unknown words as [unknown: word]
+i)Applies grammar rules to determine base form and any suffix to append. ii)Looks up the base word in the dictionary. iii)Returns the Odia translation with appropriate grammatical modification. iv)Marks unknown words as [unknown: word]